The Walt Disney World Railroad in Disney's Magic Kingdom has been closed now since December…

 It has at least Medium-high to High crowds throughout the whole month with the peak being the days around the 4th of July holiday.

 As we point out in our Disney World Crowd Calendar, Disney park attendance levels are greatly affected by school schedules.
-Disney World is one of the most popular vacation destinations for families in the world so when kids are out of school you know the parks will be full.
+Disney World is one of the most popular vacation destinations in the world for families, so when kids are out of school you know the parks will be full.
 The opposite is also true, when school is in session, there is a notable drop-off.

 The fact is that in all other months of the year in North America, at least some children are in school for part of the month.
 July is the only month where all of the schools are out for Summer vacation, which means you see steady crowds the whole month.